Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

      |__________________
 ```

-If not creating your own board, and there's no inline UPDI resistor (470 ohms isn't mandatory - anything between 100 ~ 1k ohm will do fine) you'll need to include this resistor externally.
+If not creating your own board, and there's no inline UPDI resistor, you'll need to include this resistor externally.
 With that said, wiring between your serial adapter and the target device is diagrammed in the schematics below.

  - VCC of Adapter to VCC of Target
  - GND of Adapter to GND of Target
  - Schottky Diode between the Rx & Tx of Serial Adapter (Cathode to Tx)
- - Rx of Adapter to UPDI of Target - Here include the *470 ohms* resistor as needed
+ - Rx of Adapter to UPDI of Target - Here include the 470 ohms resistor as needed

 **Ideal - internal resistor in the adapter - not more than 1k**